nycmeshnet/nycmesh-support-bot/README.md

 The supportbot uses GitHub Actions Docker and DockerHub for CI/CD.
 The [GitHub Actions workflow file](/.github/workflows/ci.yml) describes the process.

+### Dockerhub
+Dockerhub is used as an image registry to store our built code before deployment.

 ## Secrets

 Secrets are stored in GitHub Secrets, and locally in a `.env` file.
 In production a [script](env_json_to_dotenv.py) is used to convert the GitHub Secrets to `.env`.